 Lychgate was formed in 2011 by Vortigern (guitars) with the collaboration of Greg Chandler (vocals and guitars), Aran (Bass) and T. J. F. Vallely (drums).
 The debut album, self-titled, was recorded in 2012 and released in the first quarter of 2013.
-The debut album material was, however, old before it was recorded; based on pre-Lychgate material from between 2006 and 2010.
-The response from the press was nevertheless strong, with very positive reviews being common.
+It was based on pre-Lychgate material from the previous decade.

 During August/September 2019, an EP entitled 'Also sprach Futura' was recorded at Priory Studios, inspired by the film Metropolis (1925/1927), and other sources including Golem XIV (Lem, 1981) and Ovid's 'Metamorphoses', as well as references to transhumanism.
-The work is of a quicker pace, reminiscent of earlier works, while introducing new elements.
-It will be released on Debemur Morti Productions in March 2020.
+The work was quicker paced, somewhat reminiscent of earlier works, while introducing new elements.
+It was released on Debemur Morti Productions (Blut Aus Nord, Ulcerate etc.) in March 2020.

 S. D. Lindsley — Guitar